kynesyslabs/zk_ceremony/CEREMONY_COORDINATION.md

 - The script will likely ask for your password: this is to install `gh` which is needed to automate the PR process
 - The script will likely ask you to login with GitHub: you can keep the default answers (yes and Https).
 You will be required to use a browser (i.e. on your main pc) and input a code after logging in with GitHub.
 This is required to push your PR into the ceremony repository

+*NOTE: If the script stops after the above procedure, please restart it and it will proceed to the next step automatically*

 ### Step 5: Restart your node

 If the automation script succeeded, you can run your node again using: